Update: The movie will be out on June 17, 2017.

-At the recent Dengeki Bunko Aki no Saiten 2016 event it was announced that the upcoming anime film based on Tsutomu Satou and Kana Ishida’s Mahouka Koukou no Rettousei (The Irregular at Magic High School) light novel series will air in January 2017.
+At the recent Dengeki Bunko Aki no Saiten 2016 event it was announced that the upcoming anime film based on Tsutomu Satou and Kana Ishida’s Mahouka Koukou no Rettousei (The Irregular at Magic High School) light novel series will air in Summer 2017.
 In addition, the film’s full title, new visual, trailer and new character were also revealed.

 The full title of the Mahouka Koukou no Rettousei anime movie will be Mahouka Koukou no Rettousei: Hoshi wo Yobu Shoujo (The Irregular at Magic High School: The Girl Who Calls the Stars).
-The movie is set to release in January 2017, a more concise release date will be revealed soon.
+The movie is set to release in Summer 2017, a more concise release date will be revealed soon.
 The film itself will follow an original story written by Satou.

 The second promotional video/trailer for the film also premiered at the event: